vnvlabs/vnvlabs/README.md

     docker run -it -p 5000:5010-5000:5010 ghcr.io/vnvlabs/heat:run

 This command will download a demo image and launch the container.
 To use the VnV interface, navigate to localhost:5000 in your web browser.

-If the machine running docker is not available through localhost, you can set the specific ip address for the resource running docker as follows;
+If the machine running docker is not available through localhost (i.e, docker is running on a remote machine or inside a VM), you can set the specific ip address for the resource running docker as follows;

     docker run -it -p 5000:5010-5000:5010 ghcr.io/vnvlabs/heat:run --address <ipaddress>